agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 - **On-site Interview Loop**: An all day interview with multiple team members and the hiring manager.

-The one part of the experience that several companies failed at was communication and scheduling.
-Some companies took an entire month to convey feedback from an interview step.
+Although all the companies structured the interviews well, several failed at communicating and scheduling.
+Some took an entire month to convey feedback from an interview step.

 I don't know why some recruiters struggle with communicating with candidates---it seems like table stakes in their profession---but I have seen